origo-map/origo-documentation/content/controls.md

 Option | Description
 ---|---
 `measureTools` | Array of tools to use.
-Valid are 'length' and 'area'.
+Valid are 'length', 'area' and 'elevation'.
 Default is ["length", "area"].
 `default` | What tool to use as default.
-Default is 'length'
+Default is 'length'.
+`elevationServiceURL` | URL to elevation data web service, with variable parameters enclosed in curly braces.
+Applicable variables are `{easting}` and `{northing}`.
+Required if using elevation tool.
+`elevationTargetProjection` | Projection code for coordinates to be sent to an elevation web service, if other than the current map projection.
+`elevationAttribute` | "Path" to the elevation data attribute in the web service response.
+Required if using elevation tool.

 #### Example measure control